 Grab a shallow bowl and fill it with yogurt.
 I prefer greek vanilla but use whatever you like.
 Spread a few spoonfuls of your homemade granola on top.
 I really like a lot of crunch so I go heavy on the granola.
 Next, add a handful of fresh berries.
 Lastly, take it to next level goodness with a drizzle of honey on top!
 So good.
 This is a great healthy breakfast idea that only takes a little bit of time.
 I promise, this will be your new favorite granola recipe.

 Strait from the jar.
 Seriously, when I’d like to reach for a cookie I’ll grab a handful of this granola instead.
 It’s just sweet enough and has the perfect crunch to satisfy my sweet tooth.

 - Sprinkled on top of overnight oats

-- Add to the top of your smoothy bowl for a little crunch
+- Add it to the top of your smoothie bowl for a little crunch

 - Add a little milk for a cereal